memory_order_consume

 }

 That was easy.
-But now the program has undefined behaviour.
+But now, the program has undefined behavior.
 That statement is very hypothetical because my compiler implements std::memory_order_consume by std::memory_order_acquire.
-So under the hood, both program actually does the same.
+So under the hood, both program does the same.

 Release-acquire versus Release-consume ordering